CamiR24/command-line-clue/game/notebook.md

-there is a clue saying to reconsider the school the florist is in the science lab of the school clue saying to visit the shops
+there is a clue saying to reconsider the school the florist is in the science lab of the school clue saying to visit the shops the silver watch is in the bakery there is a glass bottle in the market

 Location of the crime is still unknown - the room must have been empty when it happened...